cointobanks/lifetioncoin-docs/_includes/devdoc/example_transactions.md

 Generate three new P2PKH addresses.
 P2PKH addresses cannot be used with the multisig redeem script created below.
 (Hashing each public key is unnecessary anyway---all the public keys are protected by a hash when the redeem script is hashed.)
-However, Dash Core uses addresses as a way to reference the underlying full (unhashed) public keys it knows about, so we get the three new addresses above in order to use their public keys.
+However, Lifetioncoin Core uses addresses as a way to reference the underlying full (unhashed) public keys it knows about, so we get the three new addresses above in order to use their public keys.